 How Old Is the Seawall Near the Waterfront Property?

 However, an old seawall can quickly turn into a money pit since it's often quite expensive to maintain.
-So ensure you inquire about the age of the seawall before you buy a waterfront property in Jacksonville.
-If possible, have a licensed contractor inspect it to ensure it won't turn into a liability soon.
+So ensure you inquire about the age of the seawall before you buy an oceanfront property.
+If possible, have a licensed contractor inspect it to ensure it won't turn into a liability anytime soon.

 How Private is the Waterfront Property?

 Enjoying beautiful, unobstructed ocean views from all the rooms in the house is among the top reasons people buy waterfront homes.
 But if the property is located near a public beach, it could be noisy and subject to heavy boat traffic, conversely spoiling your peace and privacy.
 This is especially the case if your property is expansive.
-Ask how private the area is to avoid getting stuck with a property you'll actively want to get rid of from the moment you settle in.
+If you prefer a secluded oasis over a high-energy environment, ask how private the area is to avoid getting stuck with a property you'll actively want to get rid of from the moment you settle in.

-Ask the Right Questions About Waterfront Property in Jacksonville
+Ask the Right Questions About Waterfront Property in Your Area

 Buying an estate on the water and personalizing it with essential home purchases for waterfront properties is undoubtedly exciting.
 However, without proper research, your source of excitement may soon turn into an expensive asset that doesn't suit your needs.
-Asking the right questions before you close and doing your research will save you stress and help you purchase a waterfront home in Jacksonville you'll be pleased with for years to come.
+Doing your research and asking the right questions before you close will save you stress and help you purchase a waterfront home you'll be pleased with for years to come.